01Decide You Want to Become a Certified Project Manager

 04Schedule Your Exam

 Once you join PMI, you should schedule your exam.
 You should choose a date and time that gives you ample study time.
 A rule of thumb is about three months.
 This gives you enough time to study and puts the right amount of time pressure on you motivate your preparation.
-Exams must be taken in-person, so you should pick a testing location that is convenient you.
+Exams must be taken in-person, so you should pick a testing location that is convenient for you.

 05Study, Study, Study